 What Is An Ex-Dividend Date?

-The ex-dividend date is typically the day before the record date and is the last date that shareholders can trade a stock to be eligible for the dividend.
+Historically, the ex-dividend date was typically the day before the record date and is the last date that shareholders can trade a stock to be eligible for the dividend.
+However, with the transition to a T+1 (trade date plus one business day) settlement schedule, the ex-dividend date is now the same day as the record date.

 Canadian Bank Dividend Dates